OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 </plist>
 ```

-When using some entitlements like this one, no additional permissions provided by the user are required.
-Therefore, it is important to properly verify them as the app could be potentially leaking information to other apps if this entitlement is not properly configured.
+The entitlement outlined above does not require any additional permissions from the user.
+However, it is always a good practice to check all entitlements, as the app might overask the user in terms of permissions and thereby leak information.

 As documented at [Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/EnablingAppSandbox.html#//apple_ref/doc/uid/TP40011195-CH4-SW19 "Adding an App to an App Group"), the App Groups entitlement is required to share information between different apps through IPC or a shared file container, which means that data can be shared on the device directly between the apps.
 This entitlement is also required if an app extension requires to [share information with its containing app](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html "Sharing Data with Your Containing App").